federicomariamassari/udacity-rsend/README.md

 ### Overview

-_Design a robot, house it inside your custom world, and program it to chase white balls using ROS._
+_Design a robot, house it inside your custom world, and program it to chase a white ball using ROS._

 __[Link to code](/projects/p2/catkin_ws/src)__